-- Plastics
+- o Plastics

-- Textiles
+- o Textiles

 - o Gold

 Like the DR, Suriname is also a producer and exporter of gold.
 Opportunities exist to provide inputs in the form of capital equipment to the sector.

 Threats and weaknesses

 The threats and weaknesses facing DR firms when exporting to the country fall into one or several of the following categories.